 How to Apply

-- Step 1: First, contact the NRC International Office (contact person: Terrie Romano: munic.nrc-cnrc@international.gc.ca) to discuss the possibility of a research stay.
+- Step 1: Contact the NRC's International Relations Office (contact person: Terrie Romano: munic.nrc-cnrc@international.gc.ca) to discuss the possibility of a research stay.
 This ensures that your planned stay aligns with the relevant research areas.

 - Step 3: Submit your application through the following application portal.

-- Step 4: Your application will be reviewed by a selection committee, and you will receive a notification regarding the outcome of your funding decision.
+- Step 4: Your application will be reviewed by a selection committee.
+You will receive a notification regarding the outcome of your funding when a decision is made.

 Contact